 Download software to get battery health reports

 It can be tough to know at a glance just how your battery is doing.
 Devices like iPhones come with native Battery maintenance settings and alerts that provide at least some information, but these diagnostics are harder to find on laptops unless you install them yourself.
-Here are a couple battery monitoring app options for you to consider.
+Here are a couple of battery monitoring app options for you to consider.

 BatteryCare: This extra-lightweight app — designed for Windows computers — provides notifications, CPU/storage temperature readings, discharge cycle monitoring, and lots of handy information all in one place.